deltachat/deltachat-pages/_posts/2025-08-04-encryption-v2.md

 This means there is a single central place where "moving the ecosystem" can be implemented.
 The [key v2 work in the chatmail core Rust library](https://github.com/chatmail/core/pull/6796) added 4696 and removed 6299 lines of code, netting a **removal of 1603 lines of code**.
-It fundamentally changed how "identity" is handled in chatmail V2 messaging.
+It fundamentally changed how "identity" and end-to-end encryption is handled in chatmail V2 messaging.
 Chatmail clients, though?
 They don't need to do much more than pulling in a V2 core version, drop some UI elements, adapt a few APIs and enjoy vast security and compatibility benefits.